katydid/regex-deriv-lean/learnings/DetectClassical.md

-# Detecting the use of Classical.Choice
+# Detecting the use of Classical.choice

 If you do not want to use the Law of Excluded Middle in the proofs of your theorems, you need to make sure that you do not use the axiom `Classical.Choice`.